mikecassell/P6-FlightDataVis/Map/readme.md

 Using Danny's suggestion, I added the state initials to give a little more detail to the map.
 I chose not to add color since it was somewhat distracting and didn't add any new information to the visualization.
 Lastly a major point of feedback was figuring out how to display the encodings in a simple way.
 After adding a legend that displays encoding for the sizing and coloring, I think it makes the visualization much clearer for readers.

-Once I received feedback from grading, it became clear I was missing the story element from my visualization and it was more exploratory than explanatory.
+Once I received feedback from my first grading, it became clear I was missing the story element from my visualization and it was more exploratory than explanatory.
 I added a scatter plot to really call out the relationship between departing delay and arriving delay as it has surprised me that it was so closely aligned (I had assumed most arrival delay was due to weather or other in flight issues, I was really wrong!)
 I also added a single paragraph to start the reader along that relationship but didn't add animations as I still really want them to interact vs. be shown the relationship in more detail.

+Unfortunatly that didn't really make the story clearer to the viewer.
+After getting additional feedback from grading, I classified the airports by level of delay and made it easy to illustrate how the arriving airport made a big difference in the average arrival delay for airports where people are likely to take off on time.

 Through the versioning on GitHub you can watch the evolution of the code from a very basic chart through a detailed map with a supporting scatterplot.